lilin-bme/lilin-bme.github.io/index.md

 - May 01, 2022: Congratulations to undergraduates Zongyu, Haoqiang, and Yiming for their publication on Photonics.
 - Feb 14, 2022: Prof. Li LIN was selected by the Shanghai Chen-Guang (Excellent Young Scholar) Program.

-{% capture text %}

-We are a multidisciplinary nanooptics laboratory at Shanghai Jiao Tong University.
-Our group members are from various backgrounds in materials science, biomedical engineering, electrical engineering, biology, physics, medicine, and other disciplines.
-We are a tiny and compact group working with Dr. Li LIN at SJTU.

-{%
-  include button.html
-  link="publications"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/projects/cell3.jpg"
-  title="Who we are"
-  text=text
-%}

 ## TEAM
 - Dr. Li Lin, Assistant Professor, PI